 The third example illustrates another Sidre usage pattern in which multiple views share the same data in a single buffer.
 Before we start, we verify that the datastore contains one buffer and that the "A" group contains one view.
-This is the Sidre buffer, group, and view state that exists at the end of the previous example.
+This is the Sidre buffer, group, and view state that exists at the end of the second example.

-We begin by making a copy of the group "A" view "aview2" in group "B".
-The new view is identical in name, description, and data associated with it as the original view.
-In particular, the data in the new view is the same data associated with the original view.
+We begin by making a copy of the view in group "A" in group "B".
+The new view is identical in description and data associated with it as the original view.
+In particular, the data in the new view is the same data in the original view.
 Recall that Sidre copy operations for groups and views are shallow copy operations.
+We verify this, by printing the values of the array associated with each view and also the base address of each array.